 Looking to sell your home?
-Well, be warned that it’s a bit of a process: In fact, studies have shown that it costs about $18,342 on average to sell a house, and the process itself can take about eight months—between preparing the house for selling and the amount of time it stays on the market.
+Well, be warned that it’s a bit of a process: In fact, studies have shown that it costs about $18,342 on average to sell a house, and the process itself can take about eight months when you factor in preparing the house for selling and the amount of time it stays on the market.

-If you plan to sell your home, you want to know that you’re going to get the absolute best price, and a new report from Zillow takes a look at which features can help you get the premium you desire.
+If you plan to sell your home, you want to know that you’re going to get the absolute best price, and a report from Zillow takes a look at which features can help you get the premium you desire.
 To zero in on what makes a home sell for more, Zillow looked at the listing descriptions for almost four million homes that sold between January and December 2017, and analyzed keywords and features these homes had in common to find out which items helped a home sell for more than expected.
 There are some surprises—who knew there was a high demand for pet amenities?—and some clear trends (turns out, everyone loves the modern farmhouse look).

 The self-care movement is moving beyond the bathtub, with steam showers being the top feature home buyers look for.
 Predominantly seen in Chicago, steam showers help vaporize the water for a warm bathing experience that can make you feel like you’re in a luxe spa.
 A steam shower can make a home sell for nearly 30 percent above asking price.

 This one isn’t that surprising, as it seems like everyone wants to be the next Top Chef; homes with built-in professional appliances can sell for 29 percent more than expected.

 There seems to be a trend here: People really care about their kitchens.
 And a prep sink is essential, as people want separate spaces to entertain.
 The best prep sink we’ve ever seen?
 That would be located in the bar of this Toronto home.